My voice in Washington

 I’ve been all week trying to find a good recording of it, but I think I’ll be disappointed in anybody else’s performance.
 If nothing else, I know they don't take it at the blinding tempo he used.

-And on top of everything else, near the end of the concert, he ‘fessed up that he had forgotten his in New York City.
+And on top of everything else, near the end of the concert, he ‘fessed up that he had forgotten his organ shoes in New York City.
 He played the entire concert in his Gold Toe socks.

 Well, after promising myself that I’d post something every day, I’ve been quiet for nearly a week now.
 Time to fix that, and this time I’ve got good news.